GuilhermeMGBR/ServerlessCounter/README.md

 yarn pc
 ```

-This hook does type checking, linting, format checking and runs all tests, stopping and showing errors from the first one to fail, if any.
+This hook does type checking, linting, format checking, runs all tests and checks for blocked terms, stopping and showing errors from the first one to fail, if any.

 </details>